OlinREVO/Style-Guide/README.md

 The world on an AVR is tiny.
 There's no need for globally unique names like `org.olinrevo.wheelspeed.node.rpm`.
 Keep things short, but understandable, like, `counter`, `value`, or `tmp`.
 Often, it makes sense to use single-character names for function parameters, such as `power(b, e)`.

 If you need a long name, use lowercase for the first word, and start each subsequent word with a capital letter, such as, `readSensor` or `sendCANMessage`.

+Preprocessor macros should be in all uppercase, with underscores between words, like `FREQ_OFFSET`